webixly/linux-server-hardening-lab/README.md

 # 🔐 Linux Server Hardening Lab

-This project demonstrates how to secure a Linux server (Ubuntu 24.04) by implementing essential security measures.
+This project demonstrates how to secure a Linux server (Ubuntu 24.04) using practical system administration techniques.

-The goal is to reduce attack surface and protect the server from unauthorized access and brute-force attacks.
+The objective is to reduce the attack surface and protect the server against unauthorized access and brute-force attacks.

 ---